dabana/VuePress-KCJsummercamp/docs/day5.md

 - Because we used strong magnets, microbits were affected by the strong magnetic fields!
 ```

+## 2B.
+Art:Bit activity - code for begginers

+1. The last day there is no Art:Bit activity, just Capture the Flag game preparation.

 ## 3. The final battle: a complex capture the flag type of game

 The final battle is in three stages: